multifacet/0sim-workspace/README.md

 > oblivious.
 0sim takes advantage of data-obliviousness to make
 > huge simulations feasible and fast via memory compression.

-Mark Mansi and Michael M. Swift.
-0sim: Preparing System Software for a World with Terabyte-scale Memories.
+Mark Mansi and Michael M. Swift. _0sim: Preparing System Software for a World with Terabyte-scale Memories_.
 ASPLOS 2020.
 (TODO: link)

 ## What is this repo?